istio/istio/CONTRIBUTING.md

 If you would like to propose a new feature for the project then it would be best to first discuss your idea with the community to gauge their level of interest.
-You can use any of the communitication channels to have this discussion, but ideally a new github issue should be opened so that the history of the discussions can be saved within the repository itself.
+You can use any of the communication channels to have this discussion, but ideally a new GitHub issue should be opened so that the history of the discussions can be saved within the repository itself.
-The issue should include information about the requirements and usecases that it is trying to address.
+The issue should include information about the requirements and use cases that it is trying to address.

 If you would like to also work on the implementation of the feature then it should include a discussion of the proposed design and technical details of how it will be implemented.

+> Before checking in a new feature, you are expected to contribute full documentation for this feature within the main Istio repo (http://github.com/istio/istio).

 Once the idea has be discussed and there is a general agreement on the technical direction, a PR can then be submitted.

-Note: if you would like to skip the process of submitting an issue and instead would prefer to just submit a pull request with your desired code changes then that's fine.
-But keep in mind that there is no guarantee of it being accepted and so it is sometimes best to get agreement on the idea/design before time is spent coding it.
+If you would like to skip the process of submitting an issue and instead would prefer to just submit a pull request with your desired code changes then that's fine.
+But keep in mind that there is no guarantee of it being accepted and so it is usually best to get agreement on the idea/design before time is spent coding it.
 However, sometimes seeing the exact code change can help focus discussions, so the choice is up to you.

-## Pull Requests
+## Pull requests

 If you're working on an existing issue, simply respond to the issue and express interest in working on it.
 This helps other people know that the issue is